 By making this Zuppa Toscana with cauliflower instead of potatoes, we’re creating a lower carb version without sacrificing flavor.

-You can make this soup with sweet or hot Italian sausage.
+And you can make this soup with sweet or hot Italian sausage.
 I’m all about spicy food, so you know I normally use spicy sausage.

 This soup includes the powerhouse super food veggie: kale.
 If you aren’t a fan of kale, you could swap it out for fresh spinach.
 But I would recommend just adding the spinach to each bowl when you’re serving it up (not into the whole pot while it’s cooking.
 It will get overcooked and slimy).